Jaseci-Labs/jaseci/docs/docs/internals/spec/jaclang.md

 #### Additional Module Elements

-Beyond the key architypes, a Jac module incorporates several additional components:
+Beyond the key architypes, a Jac module incorporates several additional element components, the complete list includes:

 1. **Abilities Definitions**: Abilities can manifest as either traditional OOP-style methods or data spatial-specific abilities.
 These abilities give object types, node types, edge types, and walker types the capacity to perform tasks or computations.

+1. **Spawners**: Spawners are like functions but with a data-spatial twist.
+They execute and return values like function however instead of taking parameters, spawners are sent to the data they need to process and leverage a duck typing philosophy to their execution.
+They can be thought of as mobile computation units that are dispatched to data elements, and the can be spawned on any type including, objects, dictionaries, lists, etc.

 1. **Import Directives**: Import directives provide the mechanism for reusing code across different modules.
 They enable a module to incorporate functionalities defined in other modules, fostering code reusability and modularity.